JohanMathewsAbraham/track-N-save/README.md

 Sign in Twilio website and replace the account sid and authorized token with yours in lines 16 and 17 in app.py

 https://youtu.be/UVez2UyjpFk?si=vu0DWuTXeuyB4ULY -----> video to send a trial msg to whatsapp

+For automatic alerts run the app_auto.py instead of app.py, you can change the time for automatic alert to happen, in line 56 of app.auto.py